Skip to content

 • The template must have at least one recipient (with a label).

-• From the Templates list: The “Create form” action in the row menu is shown when the template has one or more recipients.
+• From the Templates list: The “Create self-service form” action in the row menu is shown when the template has one or more recipients.
 Use it to create a form quickly.

 1. Open the create-form flow

-• Option A: From the Templates list, open the actions menu (three dots) on a template and click “Create form” (when the template has at least one recipient).
+• Option A: From the Templates list, open the actions menu (three dots) on a template and click “Create self-service form” (when the template has at least one recipient).

 2. Fill in the form details